SEED-VT/FedDebug/README.md

 ![resume](figures/resume.png).

-# 2. FedDebug: Faulty Client Localization
+# Section 2.
+FedDebug: Faulty Client Localization

 At a given faulty round in an FL campaign, `FedDebug` can automatically identify faulty clients without needing test data or labels.
 The following steps provide a walk-through of this feature using both reconfigurable computational notebooks as well as local python setup.